-But the chances are that you probably can.
-There are many offers for unsecured credit cards for bad credit applicants on the market today.
+But the chances are that you probably can quality.
+There are many offers for unsecured credit cards for bad credit customers on the market today.
 In fact, you will likely have a number of different options.

 About Secured Credit Cards